ianmcburnie/a11y-first-workshop/README.md

 </div>
 ```

 Demonstrate that everything we have already learnt about lists and links applies here.
-We could also use a navigation landmark.
+We could also use a navigation landmark around the list.

 Now add the following Skin classes to style the links as fake tabs: